NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 - The discoverability of NuGet plugins published as .NET Tools is challenging for users because the `dotnet tool search` command only filters based on the `PackageType` being `DotnetTool`.
 Please refer to the `Future Possibilities` section for more related information.

-- On Windows, NuGet searches for plugins using the `.exe` extension.
-This is the case even though Windows recognizes all extensions configured in `PATHEXT` as executables.
-For more information, please refer to the `Future Possibilities` section.

 - The IPC (Inter-Process Communication) used by NuGet is custom-made, and it would be beneficial for plugin implementers if it were based on industry standards.
 This serves as a deterrent for developing NuGet plugins in non-.NET languages.